Digital Innovations for a Happier, Healthier Aging: A Transdisciplinary Training

 COURSE OBJECTIVES:

-- acquire a strong theoretical basis on QoL and HRQoL assessment for older adultsn, in order to better understand the ways to improve them through digital technologies.
+• acquire a solid theoretical basis on QoL and HRQoL assessment for older adults in order to better understand the ways to improve them through digital technologies

-- acquire a strong understanding of the constraints but also the opportunities related to active and passive data sensing on the older adults.
+• acquire a solid understanding of the constraints and the opportunities related to active and passive behavioural data sensing in the daily life of older adults

-- become familiar with and gain insights into the functioning and implications of designing, implementing, and evaluating assistive technologies (sensing and actuating devices and services) for older adults.
+• become familiar with and gain insights into the functioning and implications of designing, implementing, and evaluating assistive technologies for older adults

-Structure: Each day of the week will be organized around a specific theme and follow the pattern of
+Structure: Each day of the week will be organised around a specific theme and follow the pattern of

 2. challenges and lessons learned

-3. best practices to design, implement and evaluate assistive technologies for older adults following ethical regulations.
+3. best practices to design, implement and evaluate assistive technologies for older adults following ethical and other relevant regulations

 Teaching:

-The multidisciplinary Summer School will be taught in English by various academic experts in their respective fields.
-The summer school will use a mix of use-case and project-based learning.
+This transdisciplinary summer school will be taught in English by various academic experts in their respective fields.
+We will leverage a mix of use-case and project-based learning.
 The morning sessions will be reserved for presentations from our speakers, while the afternoon sessions will focus on hands-on and practical implementation based on the morning lectures.

 [3] Pramod, D. (2022).
 Assistive Technology for Elderly People: State of the Art Review and Future Research Agenda, Science & Technology Libraries, DOI